Frequently Asked Questions

 What should I expect at closing?

-Closing day is an exciting day & its time to sign the loan papers & get the keys to your new home!
+Closing day is an exciting day wherein you’ll sign the loan papers & get the keys to your new home!
 Remember to bring proper ID with you.
-At closing, you will be required to provide proper ID before signing any documents.
+At closing, you will be required to provide proper ID (Like a driver’s license) before signing any documents.
 The sellers typically will sign their documents separate from the buyers.
-Plan on approximately 1 hour on average.
+Plan on this process taking approximately 1 hour on average.

 What is pre-approval?

-When you are ready to purchase & have met with a loan officer of choice, the loan officer will provide you with a pre-approval letter.
+When you are ready to purchase a home & have met with a your loan officer of choice, the loan officer will then provide you with a pre-approval letter.
 This is a document that states the amount of money you are qualified to borrow for a home purchase and the type of loan you qualify for.
-This is important to have for two reasons.
+This is important to have for two reasons:.
 One, you want to look at homes within your price range & loan approval.
-Two, a pre-approval makes any offer stronger showing the seller you are qualified to purchase.
-The pre-approval letter will accompany any offer.
+And Two, a pre-approval letter makes any offer that much stronger, showing the seller you are qualified to purchase.
+The pre-approval letter will accompany any offer sent to a seller.

 What should I offer?

-The amount of the offer really depends upon a few factors, the most important is market conditions.
+The amount of the offer really depends upon a few factors, the most important is being market conditions.
 How competitive is the market place?
-Is it a sellers market or buyers market?
+Is it a seller’s or buyer’s market?
 Are there more buyers than homes available in your price range?
 Or more homes than buyers?
-A competitive market analysis will show what the trends in sales are in a particular subdivision or area & is a useful guideline in making an educated decision on what to offer.
+A comparative market analysis will show what the trends in sales are in a particular subdivision or neighborhood & is a useful guideline in making an educated decision on what to offer.

 Can I ask you for advice?

 ALWAYS ask!
-No questions is a bad question.
-Its better to ask too many questions than not enough.
+No questionis a bad question.
+It’s better to ask too many questions than not enough.
 The purchase of your home may be the single largest investment you make in a lifetime.
 Make sure you understand everything, even if you have to ask it again.